Title: Breeze in Winter

 Breeze in Winter was created using painter’s caulk, glass pieces, acrylic paint, and an acrylic varnish.

 After coating the canvas in caulk, I gently scrape my smoothing tool over the surface creating a texture I like.
 Before the caulk dried, I set the glass pieces into place.
 After the piece fully dried, I decided I really wanted the caulk to have a much brighter, glossy white.
 To achieve that, I used a high gloss white acrylic paint.
-When that dried I went over the whole piece with a high gloss acrylic varnish to seal it.
+When that dried I went over the painting with a high gloss acrylic varnish to seal it.

-I often create swirls in my work so that design just came rather naturally.
+I often create swirls in my paintings so that design just came rather naturally.
 The hard part was finding glass pieces that had similar swirl patterns in them.
 I chose the pieces & laid them out long before I started laying down the caulk.
 On a piece like this, the caulk is spread fairly thin so it cures quickly.
 That doesn’t leave enough time for spontaneous designing.